VW board members came close to demanding chairman's resignation - paper

-FRANKFURT Senior members of Volkswagen's (VOWG_p.DE) supervisory board were prepared to demand Chairman Ferdinand Piech's resignation had he not agreed to a statement backing Chief Executive Martin Winterkorn, a German newspaper reported on Saturday.
+FRANKFURT, April 18 Senior members of Volkswagen's supervisory board were prepared to demand Chairman Ferdinand Piech's resignation had he not agreed to a statement backing Chief Executive Martin Winterkorn, a German newspaper reported on Saturday.

 Citing sources on board, the Frankfurter Allgemeine Sonntagszeitung, said Piech, who sparked a leadership crisis at VW last week by openly criticising Winterkorn, had initially resisted pressure from other board members to back the CEO during an emergency meeting on Thursday.